-From Extreme to Mainstream: How Social Norms Unravel
+From Extreme to Mainstream: The Erosion of Social Norms, American Economic Review

 Social norms, usually persistent, can unravel quickly when new public information arrives, such as a surprising election outcome.
-In our model of strategic communication, senders state their opinion but they can lie to pander to the popular view; receivers thus make less inference about such senders.
-We test the model's predictions with two experiments.
-On the sender's side, we show via revealed preference that Donald Trump's rise in popularity and eventual victory increased individuals' willingness to publicly express xenophobic views.
-On the receiver's side, we show that individuals are judged less negatively if they expressed a xenophobic view in an environment where the view is popular.
+People may become more inclined to express views or take actions previously perceived as stigmatized and may judge others less negatively for doing so.
+We examine this possibility using two experiments.
+We first show via revealed preference experiments that Donald Trump's rise in popularity and eventual victory increased individuals' willingness to publicly express xenophobic views.
+We then show that individuals are sanctioned less negatively if they publicly expressed a xenophobic view in an environment where the view is popular.

 Bursztyn, Leonardo, Georgy Egorov, and Stefano Fiorin.
 2020.
 From Extreme to Mainstream: The Erosion of Social Norms.
 American Economic Review.
 110(11): 3522-3548.LINK